LGBTQ rights in Lebanon

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) persons living in Lebanon may face difficulties not experienced by non-LGBT residents, although they are considerably more free than in other parts of the Arab world.
-Various courts have ruled that Article 534 of the Lebanese Penal Code, which prohibits having sexual relations that "contradict the laws of nature," should not be used to arrest LGBT people.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people living in Lebanon face discrimination and legal difficulties not experienced by non-LGBT residents.
+Various courts have ruled that Article 534 of the Lebanese Penal Code, which prohibits having sexual relations that "contradict the laws of nature", should not be used to arrest LGBT people.
 Nonetheless, the law is still being used to harass and persecute LGBT people through occasional police arrests, in which detainees are sometimes subject to intrusive physical examinations.

-A poll conducted by the Pew Research Center in 2007 showed that 79% of Lebanese believed that "homosexuality should be rejected by society," as opposed to 18% who believed "homosexuality should be accepted by society".
-Pew research polls in 2020 indicate an even greater heteronormativity among the Lebanese population, with 85% rejecting homosexuality and only 13% indicating an acceptance of homosexuality.

 Legality of same-sex sexual activity

-Article 534 of the Lebanese Penal Code prohibits having sexual relations that are "contradicting the laws of nature", which is punishable by up to a year in prison.
+Article 534 of the Lebanese Penal Code prohibits having sexual relations "contradicting the laws of nature," which is punishable by up to a year in prison.
 As a practical matter, enforcement of the law had been varied and often occurred through occasional police arrests.
-In 2002, the police broke into a woman's house after her mother claimed that her daughter had stolen some money and jewellery.
+In 2012 the ISF raided a cinema house that screened pornographic films in a diverse working-class neighborhood of metro Beirut, arresting thirty-six people for violating public decency and engaging in unnatural sexual behavior.
+At the police station, the public prosecutor ordered anal examinations on the detainees to determine whether they had been anally penetrated during sex with another man.
+In 2002, the police broke into a woman's house after her mother claimed that her daughter had stolen some money and jewelry.
 Upon entering the house, the police found the woman having sexual relations with another woman and charged them both with the crime of sodomy.

 In 2007, Judge Mounir Suleiman called a halt to a criminal investigation of two men arrested under Article 534.
 He disputed that homosexuality was "contrary to the rules of nature" and noted that what was seen as "unnatural" reflected the social mores of the time.

 On 11 December 2009, the Lebanon-based LGBT organization Helem launched a report that would target the legal situation of homosexuals in the Middle East and North Africa.
 In 2011, a Lebanese judge in Batroun ruled against the use of Article 534 to prosecute homosexuals.

 In 2012, then Justice Minister Shakib Qortbawi weighed in on the use of anal examinations on men accused of same-sex conduct, issuing a statement calling for an end to this practice.
+Local and transnational LGBTQ and human rights activists and groups launched a campaign against the use of forced anal examinations as tests for homosexual sex.
+The exams, often coupled with compulsory HIV tests, were framed as a form of torture conducted on men suspected of engaging in sex with other men.